 Make a Note: Only dinner & there is a private dining room for up to 10 persons

 Trattoria La Casalinga

-This restaurant prides itself in being just a bit sassy and packing them in, so be prepared to cosy on up to the table next to you.
-But this can be a good thing, because you seem to enter into the feel of things - just like one of the family.
-The kitchen features the classics, and pasta seems to be one of the number one choice.
+This restaurant prides itself in being just a bit sassy and packing them in, so be prepared to cozy on up to the table next to you.
+But this can be a good thing because you seem to enter into the feel of things - just like one of the family.
+The kitchen features the classics, and pasta seems to be one of the number one choices.
 They also feature a wide selection for the vegetarian.

 What do others say: If you looking for a traditional Tuscan meal without spending a fortune, this is the place.
 Kind people, fairly quick service, nice waiters and owner... they serve good, unpretentious meals.

 Where: Via dei Michelozzi, 9/R, 50125 Florence, website

 Buca San Giovanni

 This restaurant makes up a special part of Florentine history.
 Dating back to 1882, originally it was the ancient sacristy of the nearby Baptistery of St. John, and it also lays claim to having hosted several famous celebrities including the bachelor party for President JFK.
 The position is practically one of a kind and in the warmer months, it provides seating overlooking the Duomo!
 However, do remember with all of this there is always a surcharge - and their cover fee can be a bit steep.